open-telemetry/oteps/text/trace/0170-sampling-probability.md

 sampler that does not meet all the requirements for consistent probability sampling is termed a non-probability sampler.

-In practice, non-probability samplers usually derive their decision from temporal information, which makes them non-probabilistic due to temporal bias.
-A "leaky-bucket" rate limiter or a sampler that selects the first span per minute qualify as non-probabilistic samplers.

 #### Adjusted count

-Adjusted count is the effective number of spans that should be counted for each span included in the sample.
-Adjusted count is a measure of representivity.
+Adjusted count is defined as a measure of representivity, the number of spans in the population that are represented by the individually sampled span.
 Span-to-metrics pipelines may be built by adding the adjusted count of each sample span to a counter of matching spans, observing the duration of each sample span in a histogram adjusted count many times, and so on.